survivejs/react-book/manuscript/02_developing_with_webpack.md

 ### Passing Build Target to Configuration

 For this setup to work we need to pass `TARGET` through `package.json`.
 You could use standard `NODE_ENV` here but it's up to you.
 I don't like to mix these up.
-Here's what `package.json` should look like after setting build targets.
+Here's what `package.json` should look like after attaching build target to environment.

 **package.json**